margaretmz/deep-learning/setup-anaconda-jupyter-tf-keras.md

 Set up a new conda environment, then install TF, Keras, launch Jupyter Notebook.

 ```
-$ conda create -n fasion-mnist-tutorial`  # create a new environment
+$ conda create -n [env-name]              # create a new environment and give it a name
-$ source activate fasion-mnist-tutorial   # activate the environment you just created
+$ source activate [env-name]              # activate the environment you just created
 $ conda install pip                       # install pip
 $ pip install --upgrade tensorflow        # install latest version of Tensorflow
 $ pip install --upgrade pip               # if you are prompted to upgrade pip